Skip to Content

 Largest Horse Breeds by Height and Weight

-Draft horse pulling a plow on a farm, illustrating its historical agricultural role.
+Draft horse pulling a plow on a farm illustrating the breed's historical agricultural role

 The Shire Horse: England’s Towering Champion